Physics of the Hydrosphere and the Cryosphere

 Assessment methods and Criteria

-Expected learning outcomes will be verified through a written exam, the evaluation of two written documents and an oral exam.
+Expected learning outcomes will be verified through a written exam, the evaluation of a report (literature review and optional technical report) and an oral exam.
 More in detail:

-a) Students will sit for a written exam, during which they will be asked to answer multiple-choice questions.
+a) Students will sit for a written exam, during which they will be asked to answer 10 multiple-choice questions (MCQs) and to solve two exercises.

-c) In addition to the aforementioned technical report, each student will produce a document containing a brief literature review, where one of the topics covered during the lessons will be deepened by reviewing one or more selected scientific papers.
+b) each student will produce a document containing a brief literature review, where one of the topics covered during the lessons will be deepened by reviewing a selected scientific paper.
+The student can also prepare a technical report, related to data analysis or modeling exercises realted to the paper's topic.
 Details about the selection of the paper and the preparation of the report can be found in the moodle site of the course unit.

-i. present the results and the content of the technical report and of the literature review mentioned in the previous points;
+i. present the results and the content of the report;

 ii. be questioned about the topics discussed during the lessons.